HannahBeattie/x-it/README.md

+W E L C O M E **_ T O _** X - IT

-<h3  style="color:#171923">X-it is a lightweight customized application, thats integrates with Google Calendar, allowing users to anonymously vote out of unwanted meetings</h3>
+<h3>X-it is a lightweight customized application, thats integrates with Google Calendar, allowing users to anonymously vote out of unwanted meetings</h3>

 Hello you!